ABOUT US

 PHASE TRANSFORMATION

-SPONTANEOUS PROCESSES
+SPONTANEOUS PROCESS

 SURFACE-CRETICAL PHENOMENA